trdroid/Android-Examples/Notifications/README.md

 ## Steps involved in creating a Notification

+## Setting a content view for a Notification
-The Content View of a Notification is an instance of RemoteViews.
+The content view of a Notification is an instance of RemoteViews.

-The Content View of a Notification is displayed when the notification is expanded.
+The content view of a Notification is displayed when the notification is expanded.

 When a Notificaiton's Builder is used to create a Notification, the Builder creates an appropriate Content View and sets it on the notification.